WGeckle80/advent-of-code-2023/day4/README.md

 ### Part Two

 Loop through the cards from the input file.
-Keep track of the quantity of each card---setting the quantity of all cards to one initially.
+Setting the quantity of all cards to one initially, keep track of the quantity of each card.
 For each card, if $n_{cards}$ represents its quantity, and $e_{card}$ represents its earnings, then add $n_{cards}$ to the card total, and add one to the next
 $e_{card}$ cards.
 The final card total is the answer to this problem.